Ankithac45/Movie-Recommendation-Model/README.md

 Note: I have referred and utilized many resources in web like youtube to build up this project.

-# A Special Thanks For IO SME
+# A Special Thanks my IO SME